InstallEpistemic WebSafetyHow it worksResearchAccordGitHub

 Why AGPL-3.0?

 Every CIRIS component uses the GNU Affero General Public License v3.0.
-This isn't just "open source"—it's network copyleft.
+This isn't just "open source".
+It's network copyleft.
 If anyone modifies CIRIS and offers it as a service, they must release their modifications under the same license.

-• Prevents cloud appropriation — No company can take CIRIS, modify it, and offer it as a closed service
+• Prevents cloud appropriation: No company can take CIRIS, modify it, and offer it as a closed service

-• Ensures transparency — Any deployed version's source must be available to users
+• Ensures transparency: Any deployed version's source must be available to users

-• Protects the commons — Improvements flow back to the community, not into proprietary forks
+• Protects the commons: Improvements flow back to the community, not into proprietary forks

 Every component of CIRIS infrastructure is open source under AGPL-3.0.
-You can audit our claims, reproduce our setup, or fork it—and if you serve it to others, you share your improvements.
+You can audit our claims, reproduce our setup, or fork it, and if you serve it to others, you share your improvements.

 CIRISAgent